 - Tight calves

 Another area that is often OVERLOOKED is the inner thigh.
 As with the other areas, when tight it can pull the knee out of alignment.

 After that if you have a few minutes pick out 2-3 stretches and get on it.
 But do plan to spend some time later in the day doing a little more stretching on especially tight areas and then go on about your day.
 Now is the time where you can do those static stretches which are forbidden prior to a run.

-The reason static stretches are beneficial at this point is because it helps the muscle to release the tension created during the run and continue to improve circulation.
+The reason static stretches are beneficial after a run (never before) is because it helps the muscle to release the tension created during the run and continue to improve circulation.
 That circulation is what’s carrying all the nutrient rich blood to your muscles to jump start the repair process.